THE PIGEON PROPHETS: What Urban Bird Care Reveals About Tomorrow's Social Architecture

 I didn't expect to find blueprints for future society while knee-deep in flying vermin management.
 Yet here we are.

 Three weeks into simultaneous romantic and professional exile in Berlin, I witnessed performance art.
 Two men grilling pigeons under a bridge.
-Berlin feels designed by someone who views human joy as a personal insult.

 The Great Urban Divide (Featuring Actual Flying Rats)